mudroljub/angular-wiki-search/README.md

 See it in action: [http://mudroljub.github.io/angular-wiki-search/](http://mudroljub.github.io/angular-wiki-search/)

 ## Install
-Just download a directory and open index.html file.
+Just download the directory and open index.html file.
 You can also do it developer way:

 ```sh
 $ git clone https://github.com/mudroljub/angular-wiki-module.git